-The RECOVERY Protocol describes an overarching trial design to provide reliable evidence on the efficacy of candidate therapies for suspected or confirmed COVID-19 infection in hospitalised patients receiving usual standard of care.
+The RECOVERY Protocol describes an overarching trial design to provide reliable evidence on the efficacy of candidate therapies for confirmed COVID-19 and/or influenza infection in hospitalised patients receiving usual standard of care.
+(Treatments for influenza are only being assessed in the UK.)

 In early 2020, when the trial first started, there were no known treatments for COVID-19.
 The anticipated scale of the epidemic is such that hospitals, and particularly intensive care facilities, may be massively overstretched at some points in time, with around 10% requiring hospitalisation.
-In this situation, even treatments with only a moderate impact on survival or on hospital resources could be worthwhile.
+Similarly, the winter of 2021-22 may pose a similar challenge to hospitals when ongoing COVID-19 cases coincide with a significant number of influenza cases.
+In such situations, even treatments with only a moderate impact on survival or on hospital resources could be worthwhile.
 Therefore, the focus of RECOVERY is the impact of candidate treatments on mortality and on the need for hospitalisation or ventilation.